 Instead of spinning off government innovations into commercial products, government now needs ways to “spin in” technology to speed innovation and improve mission delivery.
 As Erika Wagner, CEO of space startup Blue Origin, recently said at a conference: “We always talk about space being a place where spin-offs happen, where we would go spend a lot of money on Apollo and, in exchange, we get Teflon and cordless drills,” she said.
 “Now we’re in a different part of the cycle.”4

 Spinning in is not easy to do.
-Unlike commercial entities that have access to legal and financial structures such as joint ventures, mergers, and acquisitions, governments have to find more creative ways to capture external innovation.
-Many government organizations are developing strategies to do so—evidenced by a growing number of units, procurement vehicles, and programs dedicated to commercial and early-stage venture engagement.
-However, they often fail to attract the new (and new types of) players at the forefront of innovation, possibly due to lack of interest from these companies: A December 2018 Government Accountability Office (GAO) report found, for example, that Small Business Innovation Research (SBIR) grants awarded less than 3 percent of funds to companies “majority-owned by venture capital companies, hedge funds, or private equity firms.”5 And it is not necessarily easier to attract “big tech” companies, where high-profile employee protests have cut short several promising projects.
+Unlike commercial entities that have access to legal and financial structures such as joint ventures, mergers and acquisitions, governments have to find more creative ways to capture external innovation.
+Many government organisations are developing strategies to do so—evidenced by a growing number of units, procurement vehicles and programmes dedicated to commercial and early-stage venture engagement.
+However, they often fail to attract the new (and new types of) players at the forefront of innovation, possibly due to lack of interest from these companies: A December 2018 Government Accountability Office (GAO) report found, for example, that Small Business Innovation Research (SBIR) grants awarded less than 3 per cent of funds to companies “majority-owned by venture capital companies, hedge funds, or private equity firms.”5 And it is not necessarily easier to attract “big tech” companies, where high-profile employee protests have cut short several promising projects.

 So how can government bring in and better harness external innovation?
 Strategies to spin-in innovation should reimagine two critical aspects: (1) investment structures and partnership models to engage new and more diverse types of partners, moving beyond the traditional “make or buy” mindset; and (2) dedicated functions within government that have the capabilities to connect new ideas to mission delivery.

-Government can adapt this model to realize similar benefit—an approach the CIA pioneered in 1999 when it established its not-for-profit venture arm, In-Q-Tel, to invest in ventures with strategic relevance to the defense and intelligence communities.
+Government can adapt this model to realise similar benefit—an approach the CIA pioneered in 1999 when it established its not-for-profit venture arm, In-Q-Tel, to invest in ventures with strategic relevance to the defence and intelligence communities.

-By contrast, a government venturing model asks: “Are there others not focused on my problems who have assets or capabilities that could accelerate or help?
+By contrast, a government venturing model asks: “Are there others not focussed on my problems who have assets or capabilities that could accelerate or help?
 And how do I engage them?”

-To do so, public sector organizations should develop investment strategies that attract players with relevant assets or capabilities by creating mutual advantage.
-In some cases, government may look to “hard” assets such as financing that traditionally underpin PPPs, but it should also tap into “soft” assets such as access to complex environments for early-stage testing, relief from existing regulations, and credibility and brand signaling that can attract additional investors.
-Attracting players to these opportunities, however, likely depends more on how the partnership is set up—and government should tailor the investment based on two features that make these players different: the nature of the capability they offer (whether more a product or a platform14), and maturity of the capability (how developed or new it is).
+To do so, public sector organisations should develop investment strategies that attract players with relevant assets or capabilities by creating mutual advantage.
+In some cases, government may look to “hard” assets such as financing that traditionally underpin PPPs, but it should also tap into “soft” assets such as access to complex environments for early-stage testing, relief from existing regulations and credibility and brand signalling that can attract additional investors.
+Attracting players to these opportunities, however, likely depends more on how the partnership is set up—and government should tailor the investment based on two features that make these players different: the nature of the capability they offer (whether more a product or a platform14) and maturity of the capability (how developed or new it is).

-As soldiers met evolving threats in Iraq and Afghanistan, the Joint Improvised-Threat Defeat Organization (JIDO) needed a way to tap into a trusted group with ready solutions to counter new types of improvised explosive devices (IEDs)—and to do it quickly and often.15 By continuously scanning for the latest commercial capabilities, JIDO finds partners to help stay ahead of adversaries16—creating new technologies to counter threats from armed drones, for example17—and uses rapid acquisition authorities to get them to the frontline soon.
+As soldiers met evolving threats in Iraq and Afghanistan, the Joint Improvised-Threat Defeat Organisation (JIDO) needed a way to tap into a trusted group with ready solutions to counter new types of improvised explosive devices (IEDs)—and to do it quickly and often.
+15 By continuously scanning for the latest commercial capabilities, JIDO finds partners to help stay ahead of adversaries 16—creating new technologies to counter threats from armed drones, for example 17—and uses rapid acquisition authorities to get them to the frontline soon.

 The US Department of Defense has long relied on a large industrial base to efficiently supply military equipment—what’s important today is to broaden the base to include nontraditional players and startups to accelerate innovation.
-“The companies that serve the armed forces cannot produce innovations fast enough, and the often-smaller companies that excel at innovation are not focused on defense,” says Steve Blank and Pete Newell, creators of Hacking for Defense.20
+“The companies that serve the armed forces cannot produce innovations fast enough and the often-smaller companies that excel at innovation are not focussed on defence,” says Steve Blank and Pete Newell, creators of Hacking for Defense.
+20

 To sustain the portfolio, government can use two mechanisms: innovative acquisition approaches and venture funding arms.